-Pets are a part more than 82 million households.
-Each family wants what is best for them: food, vets and safe toys.
-Often overlooked is clean and safe drinking/habitat water.
+Pets are a part of more than 82 million households.
+Each family wants what is best for them: food, vets, and safe toys.
+Often overlooked is clean and safe drinking water.
 Our pets, like ourselves, are 60% to 70% water, and we all need water to survive.
 For optimal health our pets require good quality water free of the contaminants often found in well and in municipal water supplies.
-Things like parasites, bacteria, chlorine and its by-products, fluoride, heavy metals and arsenic.
-Additionally, iron, magnesium and nitrates can cause health problems for our families and pets.
+Things like parasites, bacteria, chlorine and its by-products, fluoride, heavy metals, and arsenic.
+Additionally, iron, magnesium, and nitrates can cause health problems for our families and pets.

 What to Do

 Aware of these risks, some pet owners use bottled water.
 Unfortunately, in some instances bottled water is plain tap water, leaving pets exposed to harmful contaminants.
 To add insult to injury, bottled water can be very expensive and the manufacturing and delivering process pollute the environment.

 At a minimum offer your pets water that has been filtered via an Activated Carbon Filter, and change the filter per manufacturer’s recommendations – otherwise, bacteria can grow inside the filter which can cause health problems for your pets and family.

 Pets may not understand the benefits of fresh filtered water, but they do notice that water free from fluoride, chlorine, and other contaminants tastes better.
 What an easy way to make them happy and encourage them to stay hydrated!
 Hot summer days, exercise, play, illness, and infection can lead to dehydration, which can turn life threatening quickly.
 If you suspect your dogs or cats are dehydrated, seek veterinary care immediately.